What business rates are

 What to do if your property details need updating

-How coronavirus (COVID-19) affected future rateable values
+How the COVID-19 pandemic affected future rateable values

 The VOA bases most rateable values on an estimate of what it would cost to rent a property for a year, starting on a certain date.

-For the 2023 valuation, that date was 1 April 2021.
-This was during the pandemic and the rent information the VOA used reflected this.
+For the 2023 revaluation, that date was 1 April 2021.
+This was during the pandemic and the rent details the VOA used reflected this.

 Contacting the VOA